 Any baby who spent at least five days in a Level II or Level III nursery qualifies to have home visits from a community health nurse or nursing support specialist through this program.

 The community health nurse in your area is notified when your baby is discharged from the hospital.
-During the home visits, your baby’s physical and developmental progress will be observed and will be discussed with you.
-The nursing support specialist can help match you with resources such as WIC, food stamps, financial assistance, Supplemental Security Income, counseling, parenting skills, etc. You and your baby can receive home visits by the nurse until he/she is about 12 months of age.
+During the home visits, your baby’s physical and developmental progress will be observed and discussed with you.
+Through these home visits, you may receive support and education, as well as referral to appropriate community resources.
+The nursing support specialist can also help match you with resources such as WIC, food stamps, financial assistance, Supplemental Security Income, counseling, parenting skills and more.
+You and your baby can receive home visits by the nurse until he/she is about 12 months of age.